OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/CheckerboardMap.md

         default: 8

-        <p class="jekyll-theme-minimal scene-class-attr-comment">number of checkerboard squares in the U direction</p>
+        <p class="scene-class-attr-comment">number of checkerboard squares in the U direction</p>

     </p>